-The Frog and Bucket comedy club sits on the far edge of the Northern Quarter in Manchester city centre and was one of the first venues to open in the now creatively bustling district.
+The Frog and Bucket comedy club sits on the far edge of the Northern Quarter in Manchester city centre.
+It was one of the first venues to open in the now creatively bustling district.
 Back in the nineties when Oasis were hanging out in Dry Bar around the corner, comedians who are now household names were honing their art at the only dedicated comedy club in the city at the time.

 Dave Perkin opened his first club back in 1994 on Newton Street with a capacity of just 60.
-Cheekily renamed The Frog and Bucket, the club firstly just presented weekend shows then, a few months after opening, it took on an amateur night too.
-Three years later the club moved to its current premises at the end of Oldham St, into a reinforced building that was a former bank and so was completely unmarked when the IRA bomb went off in 1996 just down the road.
+Cheekily renamed The Frog and Bucket, the club firstly just presented weekend shows.
+Then, a few months after opening, it took on an amateur night too.
+Three years later the club moved to its current premises at the end of Oldham St, into a reinforced building that was a former bank.
+So, was completely unmarked when the IRA bomb went off in 1996 just down the road.
 Three days after the bombing when they lifted the cordon around the city centre, the club reopened for its amateur night and acts and punters flooded in to show their solidarity.

 Over the years both the weekend shows and the amateur night have seen performances from the now famous names who came through the northern comedy scene.
 Johnny Vegas and Peter Kay were regulars often compering the weekend shows.
 At one time they even formed a double act together.
 Though it’s been a while since Kay was at the club Vegas returns from time to time.
 Consequently, Bishop’s, Vegas’ and Kay’s autobiographies all mention the club.
 In his book Saturday Night Peter Peter Kay mischievously notes ‘the place used to be roasting all the time.
 I’m sure Dave Perkin used to turn the heating up full to sell more drink.’

 Plenty of other famous folk have played the Frog too.
 At one time or another regular acts have included Lee Mack, Jack Whitehall, Dave Gorman, Chris Addison, Ross Noble, Lucy Porter and Jason Manford.
 Sally Lindsay performed here when she was dabbling in stand up before getting her Coronation Street break.
 In 2003 Steve Coogan chose the club to rehearse the material he used in the special line up of programmes to launch BBC 3.
-Even the punters are famous – Royle Family creator Caroline Aherne and New Order’s Peter Hook would pop in to the amateur night and cheer on the acts.
+Even the punters are famous.
+Royle Family creator Caroline Aherne & New Order’s Peter Hook would pop in to the amateur night and cheer on the acts.

 There have been some crazy moments over the 21 years.
 Frog regular and actor Smug Roberts once took the entire audience from the club on a tram and up to his mate’s club in Cheetham Hill.
 You never quite know what’s going to happen at the Frog.
 In that same anarchic spirit when the Comedy Store opened with a flash press launch at the club in Deansgate Locks, Perkin teasingly responded with his own press conference in a chip shop on Tib Street.
 Thankfully Perkin and the Store’s Don Ward are still speaking.

 to commemorate all those that have ‘died’ on its stage.
 A fitting memorial in honour of those who were brought down by a cutting heckle or a deafening silence.

 Still, it’s character building for the comic and often funny for the rest in the room.